-Windows, exit doors, fire doors, penthouse doors, and roof scuttles in residential and nonresidential buildings and structures shall conform with the requirements of the Oakland Building Code for locking devices, exiting and emergency escape, and security bars and grills and shall be maintained unobstructed (interior and exterior) and in proper repair and good working order.
+Windows, exit doors, fire doors, penthouse doors, and roof scuttles in residential and non-residential buildings and structures shall conform with the requirements of the Oakland Building Code for locking devices, exiting and emergency escape, and security bars and grills and shall be maintained unobstructed and in proper repair and good working order.

-Windows in residential buildings and structures which are within six (6) feet vertically of finished grade or are accessible from a one-story porch, roof or other fixed appurtenance shall be provided with approved locking devices and maintained in proper repair and good working order.
+Windows in residential buildings and structures which are within 6 feet vertically of finished grade or are accessible from a one-story porch, roof or other fixed appurtenance shall be provided with approved locking devices and maintained in proper repair and good working order.